fehrenbach/purescript-pouchdb/README.md

 # purescript-pouchdb-ffi
-Low-level PureScript interface to PouchDB
+A low-level PureScript interface to PouchDB.

+## Goals

+  - expose the full PouchDB API
+  - support the most recent PureScript and PouchDB versions

+## Non goals

+  - provide a *nice* PureScript API